Death of John O'Keefe: Background

 John J. O'Keefe III, nicknamed "J.J." or "Johnny" (born December 8, 1975), was raised in Braintree, Massachusetts, a suburb of Boston.
 He graduated from Braintree High School and later Northeastern University, going on to earn a master's degree in criminal justice from the University of Massachusetts, Lowell.
-Following the untimely deaths of his sister and brother-in-law in 2013 and 2014 respectively, O'Keefe took guardianship of his niece and nephew, with whom he resided in Canton, Massachusetts.
-O'Keefe was a sixteen-year veteran of the Boston Police Department (BPD).
+Following the deaths of his sister and brother-in-law in 2013 and 2014 respectively, O'Keefe took guardianship of his niece and nephew, with whom he resided in Canton, Massachusetts.
+O'Keefe was a 16-year veteran of the Boston Police Department (BPD).

 Karen A. Read (born February 26, 1980) grew up in Taunton, Massachusetts, and Blacksburg, Virginia.
 She graduated from Coyle & Cassidy, a private Catholic school in Taunton, and attended Bentley University in Waltham, Massachusetts, where she obtained both a bachelor's degree and a master's degree in finance.
 Until her arrest in February 2022, Read had been a financial analyst at Fidelity Investments since 2007 and was an adjunct professor at Bentley University.
 Read was living in Mansfield, Massachusetts, at the time of O'Keefe's death.

 O'Keefe and Read met in 2004 and dated briefly.
 They rekindled their relationship in 2020 after connecting over Facebook during the COVID-19 pandemic.